What is the correct IUPAC name for the compound with the molecula... | Channels for Pearson+

 1

-Recall the IUPAC naming convention for alkanes, which are saturated hydrocarbons with single bonds.
-The prefix for 4 carbon atoms is 'but-'.
+Step 4: Use the IUPAC naming convention for alkanes, which involves identifying the longest continuous chain of carbon atoms.
+For 4 carbon atoms, the prefix 'but-' is used.

-Combine the prefix with the suffix '-ane', which is used for alkanes, to form the name 'butane'.
+Step 5: Combine the prefix with the suffix '-ane' to indicate that the compound is an alkane.
+Therefore, the IUPAC name for C4H10 is 'butane'.

-Verify that the molecular formula C4H10 corresponds to the alkane 'butane', as it follows the general formula for alkanes, CnH2n+2, where n is the number of carbon atoms.

 Watch next